-Sick Building Syndrome (SBS) is used to describe situations in which building occupants experience acute health and comfort effects that appear to be linked to time spent in a building, but no specific illness or cause can be identified.
+Sick Building Syndrome (also know as SBS) is used to describe situations in which building occupants experience acute health and comfort effects that appear to be linked to time spent in a building, but no specific illness or cause can be identified.
 SBS occurs mostly in office buildings however, it may also occur in other public buildings such as schools and libraries.
-According to the US Environmental Protection Agency (EPA), SBS is highly suspected when the following conditions are present:
+According to the USEPA, sickness of buildings is highly suspected when the following conditions are present:

 - Temporal symptoms related to time spent in a specific building or part of a building.